Visit our market

 - fireworks in the evening.

-But most of all thousands and thousands of people in the town centre celebrating our Queen’s birthday, walking, sitting on side walk cafe’s, drinking an ‘orange bitter’ and having fun.
+But most of all thousands and thousands of people in the town centre celebrating our King’s birthday, walking, sitting on side walk cafe’s, drinking an ‘orange bitter’ and having fun.

 Be aware not all tourist attractions and shops will be open at normal times.